Sports Doping Watchdog Says Russia 'Non-Compliant'

 The finding throws into doubt whether Russian athletes will be allowed to compete in the 2018 Winter Olympics in Pyeongchang, South Korea, in February.

-That decision was set to be made at the next board meeting of the International Olympic Committee (IOC) beginning Dec.
+That decision was set to be made at the next board meeting of the International Olympic Committee beginning Dec.
 5.

 Following the announcement at the meeting in Seoul of WADA's independent compliance review committee, Russia's Sports Minister Pavel Kolobkov said the criteria it had used to determine whether RUSADA should be reinstated was of a "political character."

-"I got the impression that the decision was made in advance," Kolobkov told TASS news agency.
+"I got the impression that the decision was made in advance," Kolobkov told Tass news agency.
 "We believe that the state has fulfilled all of its obligations."

 At a news conference in Moscow, RUSADA's Director General Yuri Ganus called the decision "lamentable."